carbon-design-system/carbon/docs/guides/endgame.md

 Checklist:

+- [ ] Enforce code freeze
 - [ ] Make sure to follow along with steps outlined in endgame issue
 - [ ] Collect feedback from teams for critical dates
 - [ ] Follow-up and help to coordinate delivery of items
 - [ ] Make determination on ship/no-ship together with endgame team
+- [ ] Have teams comment project outcomes in endgame issue

 ### Week 6: Release and planning

+_Note: Week 1 and week 6 overlap.
+Previous release leader will only take charge of endgame items (release, retro), and new leader will take charge of project planning going forward._

 Checklist:

 - [ ] Release on Monday under `next` tag
 - [ ] Switch to `latest` on Tuesday alongside morning announcements
+- [ ] Release demo (1 hours)
+  - Those invited should be direct team and board members
-- [ ] Schedule release retro for Tuesday or Thursday afternoon (1 - 2 hours)
+- [ ] Release retro (1 - 2 hours)
   - Those invited should be direct team members
-- [ ] Schedule release demo for Tuesday or Thursday afternoon (1 hours)
-  - Those invited should be direct team and board members
 - [ ] Participate in release planning for next cycle

 ## Releases